Equinox: Cultural aspects

+People in a large part of the former Persian Empire, in Iran, Afghanistan, Tajikistan and most of the Central Asia, celebrate the Persian new year, Nowruz, which is spring equinox in northern hemisphere.
+This day marks the new year in Solar Hijri calendar.

 Religious architecture is often determined by the equinox; the Angkor Wat Equinox during which the sun rises in a perfect alignment over Angkor Wat in Cambodia is one such example.

-Catholic churches, since the recommendations of Charles Borromeo, have chosen the equinox as their reference point for the orientation of churches.
+Catholic churches, since the recommendations of Charles Borromeo, have often chosen the equinox as their reference point for the orientation of churches.

 Effects on satellites

 One effect of equinoctial periods is the temporary disruption of communications satellites.
 For all geostationary satellites, there are a few days around the equinox when the Sun goes directly behind the satellite relative to Earth (i.e. within the beam-width of the ground-station antenna) for a short period each day.
 The Sun's immense power and broad radiation spectrum overload the Earth station's reception circuits with noise and, depending on antenna size and other factors, temporarily disrupt or degrade the circuit.
 The duration of those effects varies but can range from a few minutes to an hour.
 (For a given frequency band, a larger antenna has a narrower beam-width and hence experiences shorter duration "Sun outage" windows.)

 Satellites in geostationary orbit also experience difficulties maintaining power during the equinox because they have to travel through Earth's shadow and rely only on battery power.
 Usually, a satellite travels either north or south of the Earth's shadow because Earth's axis is not directly perpendicular to a line from the Earth to the Sun at other times.
 During the equinox, since geostationary satellites are situated above the Equator, they are in Earth's shadow for the longest duration all year.